Aml2030/Quiz-App/README.md

 # Quiz-App
-Quiz App using HTML, CSS, and JS.
+Quiz App using HTML, CSS, JS and localStorage.